 Formerly the Tribute to the Walking Dead but now called River’s Edge, the Haunted Attraction is a Halloween production at Mission Raceway Park in October.

-Unfortunately, the River’s Edge attraction has been cancelled for 2020 due to the coronavirus pandemic.
-However, event organizers are hopeful that the event will return in 2021 at a new location.
+Unfortunately the River’s Edge attraction was cancelled for 2020 due to the coronavirus pandemic.
+Hopefully it will be back for 2021.

 River’s Edge: Knight’s Terror

 Presented by the Mission Arts Council and known in previous years as the Tribute to the Walking Dead, the Mission Haunted Attraction is an annual Halloween event that involves walking through a maze of gruesome scenes past dozens of scary actors.

 In 2018, instead of being called the Tribute to the Walking Dead, as it had been in previous years, the event’s name was changed to River’s Edge and its theme for 2018 was “Home for the Criminal Mind.”
 Consequently, we saw insane asylum patients instead of the zombies.

 The theme for 2019 was Knight’s Terror and it promised a thrilling experience involving new sights and sounds.

 The event takes place almost every year at Mission Raceway Park at 32670 Dyke Road in the community of Mission on the last three weekends of October, plus an extra evening or two leading up to and including October 31st.

 Walking Dead 2019 Dates

 In 2019 the River’s Edge Halloween event ran from 7 to 10 pm on the weekends of October 11-13, 18-20 and 25-27, as well as on the Wednesday and Thursday of October 30 and 31.

 Dates for future events will likely be comparable.